BoimanMan/BoimanMan/README.md

 - 👋 Hi, I’m Alec!
 - 👀 I’m interested in video games and programming.
-- 🌱 I’m currently learning C++, Godot, C#, any other language or framework I can get my hands on.
+- 🌱 I’m currently working on Java, C++, C#, and any other language or framework I can get my hands on.
 - 📫 How to reach me: snivy1998@aol.com

 <!---